Honors & Awards

 Excellence in Research Award, Karger Publisher (2018)

-Scientific Contribution Award, European Congress of Treatment and Research in Multiple Sclerosis (2017)
+Scientific Contribution Award, The European Committee for Treatment and Research in Multiple Sclerosis (2017)

 Poster Presentation Award, Swiss Society of Biological Psychiatry (2015)

 When Non-Suicidal Self-Injury Predicts Non-Suicidal Self-Injury and Poor Sleep-Results from a Larger Cross-Sectional and Quasi-Longitudinal Study.

 International journal of environmental research and public health